Coal Creek Theater

 of Louisville

-Coal Creek Theater of Louisville (CCTL) is a 501(c)(3) nonprofit and all-volunteer community theater in Louisville, Colorado.
+Coal Creek Theater of Louisville (CCTL) is an award-winning 501(c)(3) nonprofit and all-volunteer community theater company in Louisville, Colorado.
 Since 1990, we've been the founding resident theater company of the Louisville Center for the Arts, keeping live theater thriving across the Front Range.
 We celebrate local talent, stage bold and singular work, and develop new voices from our community.
 This is where your neighbors take the stage, and –

 Where every seat is a front row seat